hllustosa/hllustosa/README.md

 Despite the name suggesting otherwise, I am Brazilian, currently residing in the beautiful [Teresópolis/RJ](https://www.google.com/search?q=teres%C3%B3polis).
 I have been working in software development in both industry and academia since 2011.

-I am on a personal mission to deliver value through quality software in companies that are doing an awesome jobs in their respective fields.
+I am on a personal mission to deliver value through quality software in companies that are doing an awesome job in their respective fields.
 Want examples?

 * :construction_worker: My work with Tintometric Systems at [Controplan](https://grupocontroplan.com.br/)
 * :hospital: My work with Medical Imaging Systems (PACS) at [MV](https://mv.com.br/segmento/medicina-diagnostica)